YouTube vs. Vevo

 Vydia also offers to help you set up Content ID optionally.
 This means whenever somebody uploads your song on YouTube, you will get paid for the views that use your content.

 Vydia will accept official music videos, lyric videos, and audio videos.
-The advantage of using Vydia is that they will charge you a fee for every video you upload, or new ISRCs.
+The advantage of using Vydia is that they will not charge you a fee for every video you upload, or new ISRCs.

 Ditto Music is another official partner of Vevo.
 According to their pricing plan, they will charge you a hefty one-off fee of £99 to create the video channel, and a fee of £29 to distribute each music video associated with the channel.